 Little ones will learn a lot about science and technology at McKenna Children’s Museum.
 Targeted for children under the age of 8, this museum features hands-on exhibits, engaging art projects and interactive play areas.
 Kids will learn about healthy eating, gardening, space, art and more at this New Braunfels children’s museum.

 This 51-acre park is an urban getaway perfect for a picnic or a nice stroll.
-Found along the Comal River, Landa Park is home to a swimming pool, a miniature train, a mini golf course, tennis courts and walking trails.
-Enjoy the shade of the massive oak trees or explore the lake via paddle boat.
+Found along the Comal River, Landa Park is home to a swimming pool, a miniature train, a mini-golf course, tennis courts and walking trails.
+Enjoy the shade of the massive oak trees or explore the lake via a paddle boat.

 Float the Guadalupe or Comal River